stevenjmesser/visitmy.website/_posts/2025-08-13-too-many-hands-on-the-tiller.md

 layout: post
 title: "Too many hands on the tiller"
 date: 2025-08-13T18:36:13+01:00
 description: "Lost at sea with too many opinions.
 This isn’t about hierarchy or control.
-It’s about vision, influence and unified leadership."
+Constantly shifting priorities, a lack of coordination and a hazy vision are fundamental challenges to overcome in any organisation.
+Big or small.
+Old or new."
 image: /assets/images/IMG_5668.jpg
 image_title: "A small sailboat with a bright blue sail is sailing on the sea.
 Other boats are visible in the distance under a grey sky."
 image_artist: Steve Messer